Supervised In-Context Fine-Tuning for Generative Sequence Labeling: Conclusion

 \section{Conclusion}

-Since the arrival of LLMs, it has been unclear how to utilize them for sequence labeling (SL) most effectively.
-Through the proposed framework, we demonstrated that key ingredients for maximizing the performance of LLMs for SL are (1) using many demonstrations during fine-tuning (supervised in-context fine-tuning; SIFT) and inference (in-context learning; ICL), (2) tuning with multi-response completion (MRC), (3) predicting with constrained generation, and (4) relying on the original instruction.
-So far, we have randomly sampled the context during fine-tuning and inference.
-We could further boost the framework's effectiveness by integrating advanced sampling methods that strategically select the most informative examples for the query from the available pool.
-This method could be incorporated during inference, as demonstrated in previous work \citep{rubin-etal-2022-learning,ye2023compositional,10707886}, and throughout the fine-tuning process.
-Furthermore, since decoders struggle with utilizing long contexts, we could enhance SIFT methods by integrating approaches for disentangling latent shifts, such as encoding demonstrations into a vector \citep{10.5555/3692070.3693379} or employing an adapter module \citep{jukic2024disentangling}.
+Since the advent of LLMs, the question of how to best utilize them for sequence labeling (SL) has remained open.
+Our framework demonstrates that the key ingredients for maximizing LLM performance on SL are (1) using many demonstrations during fine-tuning (SIFT) and inference (ICL), (2) tuning with multi-response completion (MRC), (3) predicting with constrained generation, and (4) relying on the original instruction.

+While this work used randomly sampled demonstrations, the framework's effectiveness could likely be boosted by integrating methods that select more informative examples.
+Such sampling could be incorporated during both fine-tuning and inference, as explored in prior work \citep{rubin-etal-2022-learning,ye2023compositional}.
+Moreover, to address decoders' struggles with long contexts, SIFT methods could be enhanced by integrating approaches for disentangling latent shifts \citep{10.5555/3692070.3693379, jukic2024disentangling}.